no-relation/pollendome/README.md

 ¹ it was not fun.

 4. Differences between Chrome and Firefox.
-When testing in different browsers, I discovered a couple differences in how each one renders JavaScript.
+[I go into detail about this in a Medium blog post.](https://levelup.gitconnected.com/cross-browser-crazy-44e90d61b204) When testing in different browsers, I discovered a couple differences in how each one renders JavaScript.
   - They implement the `sort` function differently when sorting strings.
 Consider this:
 ```javascript
 ["one","two"].sort((a,b)=>b-a)